RandomPSPguy/PSP-NetParty/README.md

 Install winpcap and then launch PlayClient.jar
 Again, currently there is no master server, so you must host yourself.
+The dll's included are for 64bit Windows.
+If you require 32bit then you can get them from https://github.com/montehunter/PSP-NetParty/releases/tag/VERSION_0.8

 ## How to build